-Before opening any doors, feel the metal knob.
+Before opening any doors, feel the metal doorknob.
 If it is hot, don't open the door.
 If it is cool, brace yourself against the door, open it slightly, and if heat or heavy smoke are present, close the door and stay in the room.

 GO TO THE NEAREST EXIT OR STAIRWAY.

 If the nearest exit is blocked by fire, heat, or smoke, go to another exit.

 ALWAYS USE AN EXIT STAIR, NOT AN ELEVATOR!

 Elevator shafts may fill with smoke or the power may fail, leaving you trapped.
 Stairway fire doors will keep out fire and smoke -- if they are closed -- and will protect you until you get outside.